Cirkit Designer Logo

 • Ensure the USB cable is functional and supports data transfer.

-• Check that the ST-LINK drivers are installed on your computer.
+• Check if the ST-LINK driver is installed on your computer.

-• Verify that the correct board and port are selected in your IDE.
+• Verify that the correct board and port are selected in the IDE.

 3. Peripherals are not working as expected: